 Like really dragged.

 I was called for pre-op checks, everyone kept asking about my epilepsy which seemed so alien to me.
 I had forgotten to mention it as have not had a fit or taken any medication in over 20 years.
-Yet I must have discussed 6 or 7 times that day!
+Yet I must have discussed epilepsy 6 or 7 times that day!
+I honestly don’t consider myself to be an epileptic, I am pretty sure it was a misdiagnosis despite my EEG ‘proving’ it.
 Then I was sent wait back to the waiting room, to wait some more, without a coffee.
-I had envisaged a lazy morning, lying in bed reading the magazines I had bought.
+I had envisaged a lazy morning, lying in bed reading the magazines I had bought with me.
 Instead, I was sitting on cold hard seats with others.
 I sat and waited.
 Then waited some more.
+It was a bloody long day.

 I agreed.
 I want to try anything and everything that is going to get me sorted.

 Friends in the know where fab and continually texting me to keep me chatting.
 It was 4.30 before I was taken down.
-I was the last on the list which was mildly annoying.
+I was the last on the list which was mildly annoying but just the way it is.
+You can’t do much about it and just need to accept it.

 Yet I cannot fault the NHS and how I have been treated these past 8 weeks.
 I reflected on how every single appointment had been made and kept within the two-week framework.
 This both reassured me and frightened me in equal measure as this is the cancer pathway.
 But it enabled minimum waiting.